CameronSamuell/cameronsamuell.github.io/_posts/2022-06-03-joadia-submission.md

 The Joadia Islands are a dark and sinister place.
 Or at least, it would seem so if you were to look at the fatality rate during recent tsunamis that occurred on my laptop.
 Sorry folks.
 It turns out that C130 wasn't coming for you after all.

 The task here was to create an agent that would play the Joadia turn-based tabletop game and play to win.
 This was my first experience with reinforcement learning, and I used to it explore imitation learning with the hope of replicating some of the success that transfer learning has had in other machine learning fields.
 I figure that I had so many ideas for how to improve the model, I couldn't wait around for it to train from scratch every time.
-I wanted to start with a pre-trained model that I could finesse.
+I wanted to start with a pre-trained model that would act as my jumping off point.

 Did it work?
 No, it did not.